Skip to content

 \> subparser3 -> argument6

 By assigning a number to each parser and argument the structure can be "flattened" out completely.
 Each object property is stored as an index in an array.
-The information about childs or parents are stored as an reference of an index that owns an optio.
-For exmaple _L_opt__parseri[4]=1 means that argument4 is owned by subparser1.
+The information about children or parents are stored as a reference of an index that owns an option.
+For example _L_opt__parseri[4]=1 means that argument4 is owned by subparser1.

 Properties that do not map to arguments from the user are prefixed with additional _.